 - Settings can set your character apart.
 Characters who come from an unusual place will always be perceived as different, whether they are different or not.
 A person who grew up on an island without access to the Internet will be different when he or she sets foot in the city.
 A city slicker will be viewed as odd by the island inhabitants.
 Dr Joel Fleischman, a New Yorker is the outsider when he arrives in Cicely, Alaska in the TV series Northern Exposure.

 - Setting as a character.
 Sometimes a city or a house or a room can be so integral to a story that it becomes as real as any of the characters.
+It creates a mood in your story.
 Ian Rankin uses Edinburgh to menace, to hinder and to help the characters in his Rebus series.
 Emma Donoghue uses the room in Room as the place that both protects and imprisons Jack and his mother.

 Never underestimate the way in which you can define your characters by the places they have been and where they end up.